danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 Beyond that, I am so grateful for the support from my network after Cobblestone shut down.
 Colleagues from Cobblestone and WorkOS, investors, friends, and more were immensely generous in making introductions and lending advice as I navigated where to go next.
-I was truly blown away by the opportunities I got to consider from seed stage startups, AI research labs, FAANG companies, VCs and more.
+I was truly blown away by the opportunities I got to consider from startups, AI research labs, FAANG companies, VCs and more.
 None of that would have been possible without the network Cobblestone helped build.

 Working this hard on meaningful problems, grabbing daily team lunches, and having real conversations about personal and professional life are not things you do with mere colleagues, it's something you do with amazing friends.